 It is Important to Know the Factors that Influenced Your Attendees

 You must segment your market depending on the demographic data of event attendees.
 It will pave your path for a smoother next event.
-You must know the productivity of your email campaign, how many people turned out, how early did they register and what made them to take the decision to register for your event?
+You must know the productivity of your email campaign, how many people turned out, how early did they register and what made them to take the decision to register for your event or concert?
 These are not omissible.

 The Response to Your Invitation